Shahrokh1383/paymenter/docs/backend/identity/CardProvisioning.md

 *   **Why skip the `CardNumber` Value Object?** Creating a Value Object requires mapping it through the Repository pattern.
 Since the team chose raw SQL for speed, a Value Object would just be an unused domain artifact.
 The decision prioritizes shipping speed over strict Domain-Driven Design purity.

 ### 3. Rejected Alternatives
+*   **Rejected:** *Relying on Database Auto-Increment for `account_id`.*
+    *   **Reason:** Requires a post-insert fetch to retrieve the generated ID before publishing the `AccountCreatedEvent`.
+This tightly couples the event publishing to the database transaction lifecycle and complicates the Unit of Work pattern.
+Generating the UUID in the application layer simplifies the event-driven architecture.
 *   **Rejected:** *Using a Database Trigger to generate and insert cards automatically upon account creation.*
     *   **Reason:** Triggers are opaque, bypass domain events (`CardAssignedEvent`), and make the system impossible to test via standard Python unit/integration tests.
 *   **Rejected:** *Strict adherence to the Repository Pattern for all database writes.*